hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdRedis/HummingbirdRedis.md

 try await redis.set("Test", to: "hello").get()
 ```

-Alternatively you can access a Redis connection pool via `HBRequest` if you add the connection pool group to your ``HBApplication``.
+Alternatively you can access a Redis connection pool via ``/Hummingbird/HBRequest`` if you add the connection pool group to your ``/Hummingbird/HBApplication``.

 ```swift
 try app.addRedis(